Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Introduction

 In Section \ref{sec:unique-solv}, we show that the RHP with the augmented contour and the jump matrices, as derived in Sections \ref{sec:scattering-zeta} and \ref{sec:scattering-lambda} has a unique solution.
 The proof follows the lines of the proof given in \cite{Liu17}.
 Suppose the RHP in $\lam$ has a null vector $\bfN$, i.e., a solution which satisfies the jump conditions but vanishes as $z \to \infty$.
-This null vector corresponds to a homogeneous solution $\nu$ of the Beals-Coifman integral equation for the RHP, and induces a homogeneous solution $\mu$ to the Beals-Coifman integral equation for the RHP in the $\zeta$-variables.
-We apply Zhou's vanishing lemma \cite[Theorem 9.3]{Zhou89-1} to show that the homogeneous solution $\mu$ is in fact the zero solution.
-By explicit formulas relating $\mu$ and $\nu$, we conclude that the $\nu$ is also zero.
+This null vector corresponds to a homogeneous solution $\nu$ of the Beals-Coifman integral equation for the RHP, and induces a homogeneous solution $\mu$ to the Beals-Coifman integral equation for the RHP in the $\zeta$ variable which is the zero solution due to Zhou's vanishing lemma \cite[Theorem 9.3]{Zhou89-1}.
 It follows from Fredholm theory that the Beals-Coifman equation for $\mu$ is uniquely solvable, and hence that the RHP in the $\lam$ variable is also uniquely solvable.

 As in \cite{JLPS17a}, we establish the existence and uniqueness of solutions to the RHP for scattering data in a larger space $Y$ (see Definition \ref{def-space-Y}) in order to obtain uniform resolvent estimates for scattering data in bounded sets of a smaller space.